Demographics of sexual orientation: Denmark

 A random survey found that 2.7% of the 1,373 men who responded to their questionnaire had homosexual experience (intercourse).

 France

 1992

-A study of 20,055 people found that 4.1% of the men and 2.6% of the women had at least one occurrence of sexual relations with person of the same sex during their lifetime.
+A study of 20,055 people found that 4.1% of the men and 2.6% of the women had at least one occurrence of sexual relations with a person of the same sex during their lifetime.